iloveyii/hotel_frontend_maven/README.md

 # Distribution builds
 - [Build](https://github.com/dlemmermann/JPackageScriptFX)

-## Verify
-- Simple: You can expand the External Libraries in the left pane of IntelliJ and notice that it has `javafx-base/controls/graphics` jar files downloaded.
-- Fxml: You can expand the External Libraries in the left pane of IntelliJ and notice that it has `javafx-base/controls/graphics/fxml` jar files downloaded.

 # Latest
 - [DOCS](https://openjfx.io/openjfx-docs/), and in the left menu click `JavaFX and IntelliJ` > `Non-modular with Maven`